httpwg/http-extensions/draft-ietf-httpbis-priority.md

 transmit this set of parameters when a request or a response is issued.
 In order to reprioritize a request, HTTP-version-specific PRIORITY_UPDATE frames ({{h2-update-frame}} and {{h3-update-frame}}) are used by clients to transmit the same information on a single hop.

-If intermediaries want to specify prioritization on a multiplexed HTTP connection, they SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.
+Intermediaries can prioritize the requests that they forward either by using a Priority header field or by using a PRIORITY_UPDATE frame.
+If the intent is to tune the prioritization of a multiplexed HTTP connection established to the next hop, intermediaries SHOULD use a PRIORITY_UPDATE frame.
+Doing so preserves the intent of the client; see {{header-field-rationale}}.
+If the intent is to adjust the priority parameters provided by clients, intermediaries can rewrite the Priority header header field.

-In both cases, the set of priority parameters is encoded as a Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
+For both the Priority header field and the PRIORITY_UPDATE frame, the set of priority parameters is encoded as a Structured Fields Dictionary (see
+{{Section 3.2 of STRUCTURED-FIELDS}}).

 This document defines the urgency(`u`) and incremental(`i`) parameters.
 When receiving an HTTP request that does not carry these priority parameters, a